Loonie: History

 After a 21-month period in which the loonie and $1 note were produced concurrently with each other, the Bank of Canada ceased production of the dollar banknote.
 The final dollar bills were printed on June 30, 1989.
 Initial support for the coin was mixed, but withdrawing the banknote forced acceptance of the coin.

 The loonie has subsequently gained iconic status within Canada, and is now regarded as a national symbol.
 The term "loonie" has since become synonymous with the Canadian dollar itself.
 The town of Echo Bay, Ontario, home of Robert-Ralph Carmichael, erected a large loonie monument in his honour in 1992 along the highway, similar to Sudbury's 'Big Nickel'.

+A year after the death of Elizabeth II, a new loonie featuring the image of Charles III designed by Steven Rosati was revealed on November 14, 2023.
+A small number of the coins entered circulation in December 2023.

 Lucky loonie

 Officials for the 2002 Salt Lake Winter Olympics invited the National Hockey League's ice making consultant, Dan Craig, to oversee the city's E Center arena, where the ice hockey tournament was being held.
 Craig invited a couple of members from the ice crew in his hometown of Edmonton to assist.
 One of them, Trent Evans, secretly placed a loonie at centre ice.
-He originally placed a dime, but added the loonie after the smaller coin quickly vanished as the ice surface was built up.
+He had originally placed a dime but added the loonie after the smaller coin quickly vanished as the ice surface was built up.
 He placed the coins after realizing there was no target at centre ice for referees to aim for when dropping the puck for a faceoff.
 A thin yellow dot was painted on the ice surface over the coins, though the loonie was faintly visible to those who knew to look for it.

 Keeping the coin a secret, Evans told only a few people of its placement and swore them to secrecy.
 Among those told were the players of the men's and women's teams.
 Both Canadian teams went on to win gold medals.
 Several members of the women's team kissed the spot where the coin was buried following their victory.
 After the men won their final, the coin was dug up and given to Wayne Gretzky, the team's executive-director, who revealed the existence of the "lucky loonie" at a post-game press conference.

 The lucky loonie quickly became a piece of Canadian lore.
 The original lucky loonie was donated to the Hockey Hall of Fame, and Canadians have subsequently hidden loonies at several international competitions, including the 2008 Olympic Games and the 2010 IIHF World Championships.
 Loonies were buried in the foundations of facilities built for the 2010 Winter Olympics in Vancouver.

 Capitalizing on the tradition, the Royal Canadian Mint has released a commemorative edition "lucky loonie" for each Olympic Games since 2004.